-112.63 Actuarial reports and statements of actuarial impact; review.--
+112.63 Actuarial reports and statements of actuarial impact; review.-

 - (1) Each retirement system or plan subject to the provisions of this act shall have regularly scheduled actuarial reports prepared and certified by an enrolled actuary.
-The actuarial report shall consist of, but shall not be limited to, the following: - (a) Adequacy of employer and employee contribution rates in meeting levels of employee benefits provided in the system and changes, if any, needed in such rates to achieve or preserve a level of funding deemed adequate to enable payment through the indefinite future of the benefit amounts prescribed by the system, which shall include a valuation of present assets, based on statement value, and prospective assets and liabilities of the system and the extent of unfunded accrued liabilities, if any. - (b) A plan to amortize any unfunded liability pursuant to s.
-112.64 and a description of actions taken to reduce the unfunded liability. - (c) A description and explanation of actuarial assumptions. - (d) A schedule illustrating the amortization of unfunded liabilities, if any. - (e) A comparative review illustrating the actual salary increases granted and the rate of investment return realized over the 3-year period preceding the actuarial report with the assumptions used in both the preceding and current actuarial reports. - (f) A statement by the enrolled actuary that the report is complete and accurate and that in his or her opinion the techniques and assumptions used are reasonable and meet the requirements and intent of this act.
+The actuarial report shall consist of, but is not limited to, the following: - (a) Adequacy of employer and employee contribution rates in meeting levels of employee benefits provided in the system and changes, if any, needed in such rates to achieve or preserve a level of funding deemed adequate to enable payment through the indefinite future of the benefit amounts prescribed by the system, which shall include a valuation of present assets, based on statement value, and prospective assets and liabilities of the system and the extent of unfunded accrued liabilities, if any. - (b) A plan to amortize any unfunded liability pursuant to s.
+112.64 and a description of actions taken to reduce the unfunded liability. - (c) A description and explanation of actuarial assumptions. - (d) A schedule illustrating the amortization of unfunded liabilities, if any. - (e) A comparative review illustrating the actual salary increases granted and the rate of investment return realized over the 3-year period preceding the actuarial report with the assumptions used in both the preceding and current actuarial reports.